Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 That said, LegalZoom’s high price tag for registered agent service is a problem.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.

 Every business entity in the state of Georgia is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

 Unlike some states, Georgia does not provide a comprehensive (or even partial) list of registered agents serving in the state.
 You’ll need to find one on your own.
 Thankfully, that’s where this guide comes in.